-2. Go to the front of the vehicle and release the auxiliary latch that is located in the center top of the grill.

-3. Lift the hood and secure it with the prop rod.
+- 2. Go to the front of the vehicle and push the auxiliary latch, located in the center top of the grill, to the left to release the hood. - 3.
+Lift the hood and secure it with the prop rod.

 IDENTIFYING COMPONENTS IN THE ENGINE COMPARTMENT